Skip to main content

 \begin{equation*} 4, 9, 16, 25, \ldots\text{.} \end{equation*}

-Not a huge surprise: one way to count the number of squares in a \(4 \times 4\) chessboard is to notice that there are \(16\) squares with side length 1, 9 with side length 2, 4 with side length 3 and 1 with side length 4.
+Not a huge surprise: One way to count the number of squares in a \(4 \times 4\) chessboard is to notice that there are \(16\) squares with side length 1, 9 with side length 2, 4 with side length 3 and 1 with side length 4.
 So the original sequence is just the sum of squares.
 Now this sequence of differences is not arithmetic since its sequence of differences (the differences of the differences of the original sequence) is not constant.
 In fact, this sequence of second differences is

 \begin{equation*} 5, 7, 9, \ldots\text{,} \end{equation*}